tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/07-Stu_Postman/README.md

 APIs to Investigate:

 * Quandl is a service that provides historical stock data.
-For example, this API would be useful if you needed to calculate cummulative returns for `GOOG`.
+For example, this API would be useful if you needed to calculate cumulative returns for `GOOG`.

   > https://www.quandl.com/api/v3/datasets/WIKI/GOOG.json